 Private hospitality.

-Besides these entertainments it is needless to add that official society at The Hague was profuse in its social attentions, and the same is true of the Diplomatic Corps, whose members vied with each other in making the stay of their visiting colleagues agree-Chapter VII able.
+Besides these entertainments it is needless to add that official society at The Hague was profuse in its social attentions, and the same is true of the Diplomatic Corps, whose members vied with each other in making the stay of their visiting colleagues agree-chapter VII able.
 A full description of the celebration of the anniversary of American Independence on July 4, at Delft, will be found in the Appendix, together with the addresses delivered on that occasion.
 The present writer ventures to hope that the remembrance of this festival will not be the least pleasant among the recollections of the members from other countries.

 The Conference took a recess from July 7 to 17, Recess. for the purpose of giving the various delegations an opportunity of consulting their Governments, especially with reference to the Arbitration Treaty.
 On The interest the part of the Japanese Delegation, this involved Japan. cabling the entire text of the Treaty to Tokio, the cost of the cablegram, according to information received, being 35,000 francs.
 This incident is here referred to as an illustration of the care with which the work was done, and the seriousness with which it was regarded.
-It may also serve to illustrate the completeness with which the great and enterprising Empire of the far East entered into judieial relations with the rest of the civilized world.
-In view of later events in China, it should also be The Chinese remarked that the distinguished Chinese delegate and his associates followed the discussions most carefully, as was stated to the Conference on July 27 by Lou Tseng Tsiang.
+It may also serve to illustrate the completeness with which the great and enterprising Empire of the far East entered into judicial relations with the rest of the civilized world.
+In view of later events in China, it should also be The Chinese remarked that the distinguished Chinese delegate and attitude. his associates followed the discussions most carefully, as was stated to the Conference on July 27 by Lou Tseng Tsiang.
 China did not, however, ratify the Treaty on the Laws and Customs of War.

-The distinguished first Chinese delegate, Yang Yu, was the author of two mots, which deserve to be Chapter VII
+The distinguished first Chinese delegate, Yang Yu, was the author of two mots, which deserve to be included in this record.

-Two mots by

-Yang Yu.

-included in this record.
 After a session of the Arbitration Committee devoted to apparently fruitless debate, Yang Yu, in descending the steps of the House in the Wood with one of the American delegates, pointed back to the meeting room, and sadly but smilingly shaking his head remarked, "Too much talkee-talkee, too little doee-doee."
 It may confidently be assumed that the report of this bit of Oriental philosophy, as applied to the progress of the Conference up to that date, had considerable effect in thereafter accelerating the progress of the debates, and in bringing about an agreement.
 When the articles concerning Mediation were translated and explained to Yang Yu, he thoughtfully but solemnly nodded his assent, but remarked that the articles seemed incomplete, in that they ought to provide that the mediating Power should not "charge too high a price for its services in the cause of humanity."
-When it is remembered that the Chinese diplomat was speaking to a continental delegate, a mischievous twinkle of his eye may be imagined, as he made this allusion to the various compensations in the way of harbors and territory, which the celestial empire was obliged to pay for the mediation of the Western Powers at the end of the Japanese-Chinese war.1 zerland, was appointed to examine and report upon chapter vir the communications which had been received, addressed to the Conference from outside sources.
-It may well be imagined that the number of these communications was very great.
-They consisted of addresses, letters, and cablegrams, most of them containing an expression of the wishes of the senders for the success of the Conference.
-Furthermore, a great number of societies favoring disarmament, arbitration, or peace in general sent pamphlets or nal was illustrated with a characteristic drawing by the chairman, M. Bourgeois, and read as follows:-
+When it is remembered that the Chinese diplomat was speaking to a continental delegate, a mischievous twinkle of his eye may be imagined, as he made this allusion to the various compensations in the way of harbors and territory, which the celestial empire was obliged to pay for the mediation of the Western Powers at the end of the Japanese-Chinese war.1